How to Install Google Play on Fire Tablets the Super Easy Way, No PC or Root (Video)

 Go to Settings > Security > Enable Apps from Unknown Sources.

 Step #2: Download Google Apps

 You need to download 4 different apk app files.
 The easiest way is to download them to the Fire tablet directly.

-Download the top 4 apk files from here: Archive.org.
+Older firmware still works when downloading the top 4 apk files from here: Archive.org (old files).

 Note that if you use the second option you’ll also need to install a file manager app such as ES File Explorer to extract the zip file.

 Step #3: Install Google Apps

 Use the Fire tablet’s Docs app to locate the downloaded apk app files to install them.
 Generally the default location is Docs > Local Storage > Download if you used the web browser to download the files above.

 The Google apps need to be installed in the following order to work:

 Note that if you are using the newer apps from XDA then follow the order listed over there, but it should work either way.